keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 ### IDs for Identifying CIBA Flow

-"auth_req_id", "Auth Result ID" and "Decoupled Auth ID" is version 4 UUID String and it is the key to retrieve the entry from the cache swiftly
+"auth_req_id" and "Auth Result ID" are version 4 UUID String and it is the key to retrieve the entry from the cache swiftly

-These IDs lacks integrity protection and source authentication so that they does not contain any kind of information on CIBA flow.
+These IDs lack integrity protection and source authentication so that do not contain any kind of information on CIBA flow.

 ### Authentication Flow